flant/negentropy/README.md

 needs:

-1) linux or macos system
+1) linux or macos system (only intel processors, for apple_silicone using needs some changes in scripts)
 2) docker

 ```shell